arcanis/clipanion/README.md

 Check the website for our documentation: [mael.dev/clipanion](https://mael.dev/clipanion/).

+## Migration

+You can use [`clipanion-v3-codemod`](https://github.com/paul-soporan/clipanion-v3-codemod) to migrate a Clipanion v2 codebase to v3.

 ## Overview

 Commands are declared by extending from the `Command` abstract base class, and more specifically by implementing its `execute` method which will then be called by Clipanion.
 Whatever exit code it returns will then be set as the exit code for the process: